gnolang/gnochess/tutorial/01_getting_started/README.md

 - Add a new exported function `Add`, which increments this integer.
 - Write the value of this value when you call `Render`, importing `strconv` and using `strconv.Itoa` to convert it to a string.\
-  _Note: Gno doesn't currently support reflection, and as such package `fmt`._
+  _Note: Gno doesn't currently support reflection, and as such package `fmt`; however, these packages can be used within a testing environment because Gno has temporary support for extra packages (ie, fmt) that are implemented by a ["bridge"](https://github.com/gnolang/gno/blob/cfefb3b223de30a7db8b75c82c9853398caa2983/gnovm/tests/imports.go#L118) between Go and Gno._

 <details>
 <summary>Sample solution</summary>